geobabbler/pg_webhooks/README.md

 The app does not currently validate the callback URL.
 URLs that fail will die quietly.
 In a future version, a failure count threshold will be implemented to disable listeners that routinely fail.

+## Webhook Payloads ##

+The application will always wrap the output it receives from the NOTIFY event into a JSON object with a single property called 'payload'.
+If the output is a JSON formatted string, the application will parse it before wrapping to ensure a proper JSON object is returned.
+If the output is arbitrary text, it will be wrapped as-is.

+Arbitrary text: Outsput 'some text' will be returned as {payload: "some text"}

+JSON string: Output '{"output": "some text"}' will be returned as {payload: {output: "some text"}}

 Thanks for your interest.
 Check backs for updates.